mabruras/sqapi/resources/docs/CONFIGURATION.md

 If none is listed, all will be activated.
 This is in case the sqAPI should run all plugins, to avoid forgetting to list some of them.

+**Pro tip**:
+The `PLUGIN`-environment variable is intended to create a sqAPI instance with a single plugin running.
+This is useful when deploying containers on specific nodes on an orchestrator like Docker Swarm.

+_Eg. some logic runs better on a GPU, it might be better to tag some plugins to specific hardware._

 ##### Example
 ```yaml
 active_plugins: